oliv6/DataMiningCode/README.md

 # Python Data Mining code implementing Naive Bayes, Decision Tree and K-Nearest Neighbours (KNN) Big Data Analysis Algorithms

-Note: Please view the 'DOC' pdf file for an in-detail and comprehensive documentation of the this project.
+<b>Note: Please view the 'DOC' pdf file for an in-detail and comprehensive documentation of the this project.
 Contains detailed explanation, its working and visualized results of the code.
+The program and dataset are added in the 'DataMiningCode' folder of this repository</b>

 <h2>
   Introduction